ROCm/HIP/docs/reference/c++_support.rst

 -------------------------------------------------------------------------------

 An important difference between the host and device code is exception handling.
-In device code, this control flow is not available due to the hardware architecture.
+In device code, this control flow isn't available due to the hardware architecture.
 The device code must use return codes to handle errors.

 Kernel parameters